nazeemkhan77/azure-devops-codepipeline-integration/README.md

 3. Click `Next` button
 4. Enter the Output S3 Bucket Name as `azure-repo-codebase'
 6. In the Allowed IPs, enter the `Azure DevOps Services IPs for the Regional Identity Service - Central United States` value 13.89.236.72,52.165.41.252,52.173.25.16,13.86.38.60,20.45.1.175,13.86.36.181,52.158.209.56 (Refer the [link](https://docs.microsoft.com/en-us/azure/devops/migrate/migration-import?view=azure-devops#azure-devops-services-ips) for different region)
-7. In the Git Personal Access Token, paste the AzureDevOps Personal Access Token value created in the section `Azure DevOps Setup` step 11.
+7. In the Git Personal Access Token, paste the AzureDevOps Personal Access Token value created in the sub-section `Generate Personal Access Token` step 7.
 8. In the Quick Start S3 Bucket Name, enter the value `Azure-DevOps-WebHooks`
 9. In the Quick Start S3 Key Prefix, enter the value `Assets/`
 10. Click `Next`